Coronavirus News: 76 confirmed COVID-19 cases in NY; Cuomo declares emergency

 Governor Andrew Cuomo has officially declared a state of emergency in New York because of the increasingly rapid spread of COVID-19.

-Cuomo, speaking at a Saturday afternoon news conference, gave the following updated breakdown of the total number of cases: 11 in New York City; 57 in Westchester County; 2 in Rockland County; 4 in Nassau County; and 2 in Saratoga County.
+Speaking at a Saturday afternoon news conference in Albany, Cuomo gave the following updated breakdown of the total number of cases: 11 in New York City; 57 in Westchester County; 2 in Rockland County; 4 in Nassau County; and 2 in Saratoga County.

 Of the 76 cases total, ten of those patients are currently hospitalized, Cuomo said.